BlueStamp-Engineering-2022/James_BSE_project/index.md

 ﻿# Camera Gimbal
 My project is an automatic camera stabilizer.
 An accelerometer measures rotation on axes and controls servo motors to offset the rotation.
+This benifits photographers as well as people with hand tremor.

 | **Engineer** | **School** | **Area of Interest** | **Grade** |
 |:--:|:--:|:--:|:--:|